MahbubAlam231/dragvisuals/README.md

     vmap <expr> <S-UP>    DVB_Drag('up')
     vmap <expr> D         DVB_Duplicate()

 You can, of course, change this mapping at your will.
+Also add the following to your `.vimrc` to remove any introduced trailing whitespace after moving visual blocks/lines --

+    let g:DVB_TrimWS = 1

 ## Installation: